-Rajabu makes his home with his father and his mother.
-Carrying water, teaching others and caring for children are his household duties.
+Rajabu lives with his father and his mother.
+He is responsible for carrying water, teaching others and caring for children.
 His father is sometimes employed as a seller in the market and his mother is sometimes employed as a seller in the market.
 There are 3 children in the family.

 Because of your sponsorship, Rajabu will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Rajabu lives in the mountainous community of Mianzini, home to approximately 500,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic groups are Waarusha, Wachagga and Meru.
 The most commonly spoken language is Swahili.

 The regional diet consists of maize, beans and bananas.
 Common health problems in this area include malnutrition, malaria and HIV/AIDS.
 Most adults in Mianzini are unemployed but some work as street vendors and earn the equivalent of $8 per month.
 This community needs alcohol rehabilitation programs, vocational schools and employment opportunities.

 Your sponsorship allows the staff of Moravian Church Arusha Student Center to provide Rajabu with Bible teaching, medical exams, hygiene instruction, recreational activities, tutoring, uniforms and scholastic materials.
 The center staff will also provide HIV/AIDS awareness seminars for the parents or guardians of Rajabu.